Quickstart¶

 object provides distributed products with matrices and vectors.

-The iterative linear solve will be done via a htool::DDM
+, an iterative linear solve can be used via a htool::DDM

 .
 We give here an example for a simple block-Jacobi solver, in particular we use htool::DefaultApproximationBuilder::block_diagonal_hmatrix